disclose/docs/docs/_docs/vision-and-mission.md

 # Mission

-> We’re on a mission to drive the adoption of vulnerability disclosure through simplicity, standardization, and positive reinforcement of best practices.
+> Were on a mission to drive the adoption of vulnerability disclosure through simplicity, standardization, and positive reinforcement of best practices.